getify/Functional-Light-JS/manuscript/ch2.md

 **Note:** This technique of specifying inputs in successive function calls is very common in FP, and comes in two forms: partial application and currying.
 We'll dive into them more thoroughly later in the text.

-Of course, since functions are just values in JS, we can remember function values via closure.
+Of course, since functions are just values in JS, we can remember function values via closure:

 ```js
 function formatter(formatFn) {